-**We should note that utilizing Sean Ellis’ product/market fit survey, NPS (Net Promoter Score), and measuring activation and retention rates are important elements of implementing metrics and analytics in this stage.
-The higher the activation and retention rates, the greater the indication that this is a “must have” product.
-All of those are discussed in detail in the blog “Finding Product/Market Fit: When To Stand Firm & When To Pivot.”
+**We should note that utilizing Sean Ellis’s product/market fit survey, NPS (net promoter score), and activation and retention rates are important elements of implementing metrics and analytics.
+The higher the activation and retention rates, the greater the indication that this is a must-have product.
+Those activities are discussed in detail in “Finding Product/Market Fit: When To Stand Firm & When To Pivot.”

-You may be less familiar with channel/market fit vs. the more popular product/market fit.
+You may be less familiar with the concept of channel/market fit than product/market fit.
 At the startup stage, you’ll want to address both.

 - Failing to identify the best customers/target audience for your product

-- Thinking too broadly about who target customer is**
+- Thinking too broadly about who your target customer is**

-- Unable to get sufficient number of customers to create cash flow needed
+- Gaining an insufficient number of customers to create cash flow needed

 - Making hiring mistakes early on that have costly impacts on the company